Updated at 8:45 p.m. Monday (will continue to update with new info):

-The Creek, Lilac, Rye, Skirball and Thomas fires in Ventura, San Diego and Los Angeles counties, which started between Monday and Thursday, have prompted the evacuation of close to 200,000 residents, according to the California Department of Forestry and Fire Protection.
-The Liberty Fire in Riverside was 100 percent contained by about 8:30 p.m.
-Saturday and held at 300 acres.
+The Creek and Thomas fires in Ventura, Santa Barbara and Los Angeles counties, which started between Dec.
+4 and Dec.
+7, have prompted the evacuation of more than 200,000 residents, according to the California Department of Forestry and Fire Protection.
+About 800 structures have been destroyed as well.
+One person’s death has been attributed to the fires, and dozens of horses have died, according to Fox News.

 Never miss a local story.